HewlettPackard/hpegl-metal-os-esxi-iso/README.md

 Step 6.
 Add the Bare Metal service .yml file to the appropriate Bare Metal portal.

+To add the Bare Metal service .yml file, sign in to the HPE Bare Metal Portal and select the Tenant by clicking "Go to tenant".
+Select the Dashboard tile "Metal Consumption" and click on the tab "OS/application images".
+Click on the button "Add OS/application image" to upload this service .yml file.

 Step 7.
 Create a new Bare Metal host using this OS image service.

+To create a new Bare Metal host, sign in to the HPE Bare Metal Portal and select the Tenant by clicking "Go to tenant".
+Select the Dashboard tile "Metal Consumption" and click on the tab "Compute groups".
+Further, create a host using the following steps:
+a.
+First create a Compute Group by clicking the button "Create compute group" and fill in the details.
+b.
+Create a Compute Instance by clicking the button "Create compute instance" and fill in the details.

 # Building ESXi image